Changing Chris’s mind

 Kuranda train station still beautiful

-This was a new experience for both Chris and I. Taking a gondela over the tree tops stopping a few times to take in the rain forest, Barron Gorge and other sights was truly worth it.
+This was a new experience for both Chris and me.
+We took a gondola over the treetops stopping a few times to take in the rain forest, Barron Gorge and other sights were truly worth it.

 Sailing over the tree tops on the Skyrail